hpc2n/sphinx-lesson-template/content/openmp-basics2.rst

 However, there are two primary differences:

  1. Only the **master** thread of the current team can execute the associated structured block.
- 2. There is no implied barrier either on entry to, or exit from, the master construct.
+ 2. There is no implied barrier either on entry to, or exit from, the master region.

 Critical  construct
 ^^^^^^^^^^^^^^^^^^^